How To Make Your Home Feel Like A Resort

 Even if you won’t be heading to the beach, a classic straw beach bag or woven basket is still a good idea.
-Use one to channel seaside ease as an unexpectedly stylish way to store your coffee table books.
+Use one to channel seaside ease as an unexpected way to store your coffee table books.
 You might look at your collection in a new light and find the inspiration to while away a summer afternoon actually flipping through them instead of letting them collect dust.
 “Adding in natural elements, like a straw basket or ceramic vessel, brings a sense of calm to your home,” says McCarter.
 Bari Ziperstein of Bzippy & Co. creates vases that are sculptural works of art found in the eclectic homes of well-traveled Angelenos (and beyond).
 Add one to your collection, and people might think one of her striking designs is something you picked up on your international travels.

 Thoroughly Chic Throw Pillows

 “Throw pillows are the easiest way to transform your space for spring and summer,” says Gersh.
-Use them to cozy up your seating, but think outside the box, too — arrange them on the floor for a casual lounging sesh or outdoor picnic with friends.
+Use them to cozy up your seating, but think outside the box, too — arrange them on the floor for a casual lounging sesh or outdoor picnic.
 “Pinks, oranges and light blues remind me of the stunning sunsets in Isla Holbox, a Mexican island where Cuban and Yucatan influences combine to create the ultimate destination,” says McCarter.
 “Earthy and citrus tones evoke the landscape of one of my favorite escapes — Palm Springs,” adds Gersh.
 “When I lived in LA it was one of my favorite weekend trips to unwind, unplug and see some quintessential American mid-century modern design & architecture.”
 Get the look with plush pieces that marry warm tones, earthy textures and pops of color.